BackRankCheckMate/String-Expression-Based-Calculator/README.md

 # String-Expression-Based-Calculator
-Little buggy when working with subtraction, otherwise it works fine
+Little buggy when subtraction and/or addition is done after multiply divide, otherwise it works fine